kamilmazurek/spring-beans-explained/README.md

 When the Spring application context starts, it scans, instantiates, and wires all defined beans.
 Each bean then passes through several stages before it’s ready for use, and the reverse happens when the context shuts down.

-The Spring bean lifecycle for singleton beans includes the following phases:
+The Spring bean lifecycle for singleton beans includes the following steps:
 1. **Instantiation** : The container creates a new instance of the bean, typically by calling its constructor or a factory method.
-2. **Dependency Injection** : Spring injects the bean’s dependencies, setting properties or constructor arguments declared in the configuration.
+2. **Dependency Injection** : The container injects the bean’s dependencies, setting properties or constructor arguments declared in the configuration.
 3. **Aware Interfaces (optional)** : If the bean implements interfaces such as `BeanNameAware`, `BeanFactoryAware`, or `ApplicationContextAware`, the container provides relevant context information.
 4. **BeanPostProcessor (Before Initialization, optional)** : Any registered `BeanPostProcessors` are applied before the bean’s initialization callbacks.
-5. **Initialization** : The bean executes custom initialization logic.
+5. **Initialization** : The Spring container calls configured initialization logic for the bean.
 This can include methods annotated with `@PostConstruct`, the `afterPropertiesSet()` method from `InitializingBean`, or a custom `init-method` defined in configuration.
 6. **BeanPostProcessor (After Initialization, optional)** : Any registered `BeanPostProcessors` are applied after the bean’s initialization callbacks.
 7. **Ready for Use** : The bean is fully initialized and available for injection or retrieval from the container.
 8. **Destruction** : When the application context is closed, Spring invokes destruction callbacks.
 This can include methods annotated with `@PreDestroy`, the `destroy()` method from `DisposableBean`, or a custom `destroy-method` defined in configuration.
 Prototype beans are not automatically destroyed by the container.